 I do not know about you, but if you ask me, I would tell you that a metal roof is a great way to protect your home if you happen to live in the region that receives a lot of snowfall. – Just ask any resident of Illinois, Ohio, upstate New York, Northern New Hampshire, Maine, or Vermont, and they will readily attest to this! 😉

-With that being said, If you are still considering installing a new metal roof on your home or commercial property this Fall, here are the top 70, most essential metal roofing facts, with FAQs and pros and cons to consider in your buying and decision making process.
+With that being said, If you are still considering installing a new metal roof on your home or commercial property this Summer or early Fall, here are the top 70, most essential metal roofing facts, with FAQs and pros and cons to consider in your buying and decision making process.

 In order to help you navigate this long list, we broke it down into the following categories:

 1. Metal roofs can be made from a variety of metals and alloys including Galvanized steel (hot zinc galvanized G-90, or zinc and aluminum G-60 steel (a less expensive thinner grade steel often used in low-cost corrugated metal panels), Galvalume steel — zinc and aluminum coated steel (A more expensive and longer lasting coating compared to G-90 steel.), stone-coated steel (G-90 galvanized steel), aluminum, copper, zinc, terne (zinc-tin alloy), and stainless steel.

 2. The downside of galvanized steel (G-90, and especially G-60) is that it can corrode, eventually, especially when exposed to moist salt spray environment such as in close proximity to coastal areas.

 3. Steel is the most frequently used material in both residential and commercial applications, mainly due to its lower cost.

 4. Aluminum is the second most popular material.
 It is more durable and longer lasting than steel, but only costs a fraction of the price of premium metals, such as copper or zinc.

 5. Aluminum is also one of the best metals to use for roofs located in the coastal areas, where there is a heavy presence of salt spray in the environment.